 The scenery in Killarney is breathtaking

-Killarney Provincial Park lies on the north shore of Georgian Bay and stretches across nearly 500 square kilometers of interconnecting lakes.
-Some of those lakes, like Nellie Lake for example, are too acidic for algae growth and cause the water to shine bright like blue Gatorade.
+Killarney Provincial Park lies on the north shore of Georgian Bay and stretches across nearly 500 square kilometres of interconnecting lakes.
+Some of those lakes, like Nellie Lake, for example, are too acidic for algae growth and cause the water to shine bright like blue Gatorade.
 With more than 25 meters of visibility into the water, you can see the individual rocks and sunken logs along the underwater ground.

 Killarney Provincial Park is (relatively) close to Toronto